![]() | |

 be.
 I enjoy my work immensely.
 You can’t imagine the things I’ve seen or the

 brilliant people I’ve been privileged to work with.
-I’m spoiled actually.
-I’ve
+I’m spoiled.
+I’ve had

-had access to the greatest technologies and the most interesting projects you
+access to the greatest technologies and the most interesting projects you could

 The